ccweerasinghe1994/Hands-on-Devops-With-Linux/docs/chapter_1/GettingStartedWithLinux.md

     - [1.4.1 Accessing via SSH](#141-accessing-via-ssh)
   - [1.4 Conclusion](#14-conclusion)
 ## 1. Getting Started With Linux
+This chapter will introduce you to the `Linux` world with a focus on `servers`.
+Therefore, I will not explain about it on `desktops`.
+You will see explanations about Linux, why you `should` know `it`, its basic concepts, and a lot of `commands`.
+I am a technical guy, so brace yourself because you are about to see how to set up your `lab` hands-on!
 ### 1.1 Structure

 ### 1.2 Objectives
 ### 1.3 What is Linux?
 #### 1.3.1 Distributions